cds-hooks/docs/docs/specification/current.md

 5. The risk that a CDS Hooks browser-based deployment could be victimized by a Cross-Origin Resource Sharing (CORS) attack.
 6. The risk that a CDS Service could return a decision based on outdated patient data, resulting in a safety risk to the patient.

-CDS Hooks defines a security model that addresses these risks by assuring that the identities of both the CDS Service and the CDS Client are authenticated to each other; by protecting confidential information and privileged authorizations shared between a CDS Client and a CDS Service; by recommending means of assuring data freshness; and by incorporating business mechanisms through which trust is established and maintained between a CDS Client and a CDS Service.
+CDS Hooks defines a security model that addresses these risks by assuring that the identities of both the CDS Service and the CDS Client are authenticated to each other; by protecting confidential information and privileged authorizations shared between a CDS Client and a CDS Service; by recommending means of assuring data freshness; and by incorporating mechanisms through which trust is established and maintained between a CDS Client and a CDS Service.
 As with any access to protected patient information, systems should ensure that they have appropriate authorization and audit mechanisms in place to support transparency of use of the data.
 For more information, refer to [Security Best Practices](https://cds-hooks.org/best-practices/#security).

 ### Trusting CDS Services

 Prior to enabling CDS Clients to request decision support from any CDS Service, the CDS Client vendor and/or provider organization is expected to perform due diligence on the CDS Service provider.
 Each CDS Client vendor/provider is individually responsible for determining the suitability, safety and integrity of the CDS Services it uses, based on the organization's own risk-management strategy.
 Each CDS Client vendor/provider SHOULD maintain an "allow list" (and/or "deny list") of the CDS Services it has vetted, and the Card links that have been deemed safe to display from within the CDS Client context.
 Each provider organization is expected to work with its CDS Client vendor to choose what CDS Services to allow and to negotiate the conditions under which the CDS Services MAY be called.

 Once a CDS Service provider is selected, the CDS Client vendor/provider negotiates the terms under which service will be provided.
 This negotiation includes agreement on patient data elements that will be prefetched and provided to the CDS Service, the CDS Services used and the hooks that will trigger them, data elements that will be made available through an access token passed by the CDS Client, and steps the CDS Service MUST take to protect patient data and access tokens.
-The CDS Service can be registered with the the CDS Client's authorization server, in part to define the FHIR resources that the CDS Service has authorization to access.
+The CDS Service can be registered with the CDS Client's authorization server, in part to define the FHIR resources that the CDS Service has authorization to access.
 These business arrangements are documented in the service agreement.

 Every interaction between a CDS Client and a CDS Service is initiated by the CDS Client sending a service request to a CDS Service endpoint protected using the [Transport Layer Security protocol](https://tools.ietf.org/html/rfc5246).
 Through the TLS protocol the identity of the CDS Service is authenticated, and an encrypted transmission channel is established between the CDS Client and the CDS Service.
 Both the Discovery endpoint and individual CDS Service endpoints are TLS secured.

-The FHIR server, using information provided by the authorization server, is responsible for enforcing restrictions on the information available to the CDS Service.
-Regardless if FHIR resources are prefetched or retrieved from the FHIR server, the CDS Client SHALL deny access to a requested resource if it is outside the user's authorized scope.
+The CDS Client's FHIR server, using information provided by the authorization server, is responsible for enforcing restrictions on the information available to the CDS Service.
+Regardless of whether FHIR resources are prefetched or retrieved from the FHIR server, the CDS Client SHALL deny access to a requested resource if it is outside the user's authorized scope.
 If a CDS Client is satisfying prefetch requests from a CDS Service or sends a non-null `fhirAuthorization` object to a CDS Service so that it can call the FHIR server, the CDS Service MUST be pre-registered with the authorization server protecting access to the FHIR server.
 Pre-registration includes registering a client identifier, and agreeing upon the scope of FHIR access that is minimally necessary to provide the clinical decision support required.
 This specification does not address how the CDS Client, authorization server, and CDS Service perform this pre-registration.

 ### Trusting CDS Clients